-The Fig.~\ref{FigOP279_Coeffs_InfiniteSeries} confirms coefficients' law in theorem \ref{Thm1}.
+Fig.~\ref{FigOP279_Coeffs_InfiniteSeries} confirms coefficients' law in Theorem \ref{Thm1}.
 Care must be exercised in interpreting this theorem.
-It applies when the $a_{n}$ obey an inverse power law as true of the exact Chebyshev coefficients of the infinite series.
-We later compute a variety of finite approximations to $u(x)$ and these, when represented in the Chebyshev basis, do not automatically have the inverse power law behavior of the coefficients $a_{n}$.
+It applies when the $a_{n}$ obeys an inverse power law, as is true of the exact Chebyshev coefficients of the infinite series.
+We later compute a variety of finite approximations to $u(x)$ and these, when represented in the Chebyshev basis, do not automatically have the inverse power-law behavior of the coefficients $a_{n}$.